lifeofmatsu/matsu-regex-tutorial/develop/gist-template.md

 ### OR Operator
-_While the regex for this tutorial does not use the OR operator (`|`) explicitly, it is good to be aware of it as it is seen often in other contexts._
+_While the regex for this tutorial does not use the OR operator (`|`) explicitly, it is good to be aware of its use as it is seen often in other contexts._

 The `|` operator facilitates alternation, giving the regex engine two or more match options/alternatives at a specific point in the regex.
 Colloquially, this is like saying "Match either the pattern on the left side of the `|` or the pattern on the right side."
 While our email regex does not use the OR operator, it's invaluable in situations where multiple patterns are considered valid.